psyklopp/AdityaBhardwaj-dev/content/posts/014-job-hunting-week-2.md

 - Advertisers can sponsor if the text is relevant.
 - Option to change text size.

+# 02 July - Tuesday

+- Made a small list of resources like websites and blogs where I can see news.
+- Will be using RSS reader to fetch latest posts.
+- Created Google alerts for keywords related to cybersecurity.
+- Need to start learning development in Flutter.
+- And also plan to do some courses on the 'LinkedIn Learning' platform.

+I have a good collection of resources to start at the moment.
+Maybe I can start posting content on LinkedIn.
+Need to create a habit of creating content.

+## Long-term goals

+- [ ] Create a web app.
+Invite only
+- [ ] People can choose their favorite story.
+Win a chance to get vouchers in cybersecurity.
+- [ ] Keep low barriers to trying your app.
+- [ ] Gamifying can help.

+---

 This way I will make something for real.
 And will keep learning about cybersecurity too.
 Let's go.

 Let's make something useful for people.